Kohze/fireData/README.md

 Firebase makes it possible to exchange in real-time information in the Cloud and thereby opening the R language to IoT hardware/data processing.
 Other than that it is also immensely useful for shiny application to integrate Social Authentications and persistent data & uploads.

+This project implements various authentification methods, multiple methods to handle files in the firebase (google) storage, a function to deploy an RMarkdown file and a shiny integration for the authentification methods.

-This package was created within the framework of Google Summer of Code 2017.
+These improvements were created within the framework of Google Summer of Code 2018.

 ![fireData](http://frapbot.kohze.com/fireData/setup2.jpg)